cigmaian/tabletasks/README.md

     - The table should only be able to get back to the initial state after page refresh

-  //
-     I was trying to implement the search bar in the 1st table, but I couldn't make it work with property with the other features of the app.
-So, in the end, I took the safe and easy route and I create another table iteration only with the search bar feature.
-     This was one of my first relatively more complex apps developed in React so I learned a lot, I enjoyed the challenge.

 # Getting Started with Create React App